hseeberger/natural-derive/README.md

 # natural-derive

-Proc macros for naturally deriving basic trait impls for new types.
-Natural means that the impl for the outer type just delegates to an impl of the inner type.
+Proc macros for naturally deriving basic trait impls for new types, i.e. respecting the structure and semantics of the inner type.

 ## Example